 Tobin Heath: The Advantage of Constant Competition

 You don’t get to the top by taking the easy road.
 The good test themselves against the best to one day get to the next level.
-Whether it’s in structured practice, individual training, or against the best possible opposition, you must take the test and work to ace it.
-For Tobin Heath, that meant playing up age groups and working constantly to challenge her own skills.
+Whether it’s in structured soccer practice, individual training, or against the best possible opposition, you must take the test and work to ace it.
+For Tobin Heath, that meant playing up age groups and working constantly to challenge her own soccer skills.
 Here, in her own words, Tobin tells how she made it.
 This is her roadmap.
 Time to make yours.
 Take Every Advantage.

 Work Everywhere and Anywhere

 When I was 4, there was a soccer something going on behind our local YMCA, and my parents just threw me into it, and automatically I just fell in love with the sport and didn’t ever want to stop playing.
 That’s all I ever wanted to do.
 It happened at a pretty young age when I was really grabbed into the sport, and that was cool, and I just continued to play through the town team, the rec team, up until I was about 7, when a longtime coach created the PDA, which is one of the elite clubs today.
 That was Under-13 for me.

 That was sweet because I had the best coaches and great opportunities at a young age to develop my game.
 We didn’t just show up to train for the weekly practice; we went out and did a lot of things on our own, trained with other teams, with individual coaches.
 Everyone was pushing the limit to be the best player they could be, and that’s what it takes.